kksvt/obrandomizer/esp/Readme.txt

 =============
 Changelog
 =============
+v1.0.4:
+* spells sold by vendors will no longer be randomized upon purchase
+* spells will no longer be randomized from or into Porphyric Hemophilia

 v1.0.3:
 * fixed a bug that caused the skeleton key spell to be randomized every frame
 * fixed a bug that caused scripted items not to be treated as quest items